When Can Baby Have Oranges and Citrus Fruits?

 The Goodness of Oranges and Citrus Fruits

+Are oranges a good fruit to make baby food with?
 Unfortunately, oranges, like all citrus fruits, are acidic and are likely to give babies younger than 12 months old rashes.
 The acid can cause terrible diaper rashes and even rashes around the mouth an lips due to the high levels of acidity.

 With that being said, many parents have offered their younger infants tastes of oranges, orange juice or other acidic fruits and have had no reactions.
 If you want to introduce citrus earlier than by all means give it a try but please be on the lookout for possible reactions!